hkuno/ompi_man_rst/rst/oshmem/shmem/man/man3/shmem_getmem_nbi.3.rst

    CALL SHMEM_GET128_NBI(dest, source, nelems, pe)

 DESCRIPTION
 -----------

 The get routines provide a method for copying a contiguous symmetric data object from a different PE to a contiguous data object on the local PE.
 The routines return after posting the operation.
-The operation is considered complete after a subsequent call to shmem_quiet.
-At the completion of shmem_quiet, the data has been delivered to the dest array on the local PE.
+The operation is considered complete after a subsequent call to :ref:`shmem_quiet`.
+At the completion of :ref:`shmem_quiet`, the data has been delivered to the dest array on the local PE.

 The arguments are as follows: